vibewell25/vibewell/docs/docs/guides/REDIS-GUIDE.md

 - API documentation to include rate limit headers and responses
 - Developer guides with updated Redis connection information
 - Operations runbook with Redis troubleshooting procedures
-- Disaster recovery plan with Redis-specific recovery steps # Redis Production Setup for Vibewell
+- Disaster recovery plan with Redis-specific recovery steps # Redis Production Setup for VibeWell

-This document provides detailed instructions for setting up, configuring, and maintaining Redis in a production environment for the Vibewell application.
+This document provides detailed instructions for setting up, configuring, and maintaining Redis in a production environment for the VibeWell application.
 Redis is used primarily for rate limiting and caching to enhance security and performance.

 ## Table of Contents